pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 In this approach the storage changes.
 We explicitly lay the data out in column major format but use the lookup and traversal we'd used when the storage was row major before.

-One big advantage to this approach is it's possible to write column major matrices out in the source code.
+One big advantage to this approach is it's possible to write column vector matrices out in the source code.

 {% raw %}